Jacquelyn Nagel, Ph.D.

 What skills is Jacquelyn Nagel, Ph.D. known for?

-Jacquelyn Nagel, Ph.D. has skills like Matlab, Electrical Engineering, Engineering, Labview, Automation, Control Systems Design, Sensors, Biomimicry, Engineering Design, Product Design, Additive Manufacturing, University Teaching.
+Jacquelyn Nagel, Ph.D. is listed with skills including Matlab, Electrical Engineering, Engineering, Labview, Automation, Control Systems Design, Sensors, and Biomimicry.